mdibl/biocore_documentation/intro_to_pubmed.md

 ### General

 * To General search, type content into the `Search` box on the front page and hit enter
-  * Depending on what you looked for, PubMed, using a machine learning algorithm, will do its best to find the most relevant citation(s)
+  * Depending on what you looked for, PubMed (using a machine learning algorithm) will do its best to find the most relevant citation(s)
   * While easy to use, a general search will often give you an overwhelming number of results

 <img src="./ncbi_images/pubmed_general_search.png" width="1000">